Josh Blackman

 Joshua Michael Blackman is an American lawyer.
-He is a professor at South Texas College of Law in Houston, where he serves as the Centennial Chair of Constitutional Law.
+He is a professor at South Texas College of Law Houston, where he serves as the Centennial Chair of Constitutional Law.
 He focuses on constitutional law and the intersection of law and technology.
 He has authored one book and co-authored two others.

 Life and career

-Blackman attended Pennsylvania State University, and graduated in 2005 with a BS in Information Sciences and Technology.
+Blackman attended Pennsylvania State University, and graduated in 2005 with a BS in information sciences and technology.
 He then attended George Mason Law School, (now the Antonin Scalia Law School), graduating with a JD in 2009.
 After finishing law school, Blackman clerked for judge Kim R. Gibson in Johnstown, Pennsylvania, and subsequently for Judge Danny Julian Boggs.

 In 2009 he launched (via his nonprofit, the Harlan Institute) FantasySCOTUS, a United States Supreme Court prediction market.
 In 2010, his personal blog was identified as a top 100 law blog by the American Bar Association, which took note of his claim to have co-developed an algorithm to predict the outcome of Supreme Court cases.

 Blackman joined the South Texas College of Law in 2012 as an assistant professor, and was promoted through the ranks, becoming a full professor in 2018 and the Centennial Chair of Constitutional Law in 2023.
 He teaches property, constitutional law, and legal theory.
 He has appeared as a speaker for the Federalist Society, and is an adjunct scholar at the Cato Institute.

 Blackman is listed as a contributor to the Heritage Foundation's Project 2025 policy document.
+In 2025, he publicly accused the Heritage Foundation of fueling antisemitism and stopped working with the organization.